LindertLab/DMS-Fold/README.md

 ## Installation

 DMS-Fold is a modified version of OpenFold.
-See [OpenFold's Github](https://github.com/aqlaboratory/openfold) for instructions on installation.
+See [OpenFold's Github](https://github.com/aqlaboratory/openfold) for instructions on installing openfold dependencies and conda requirements.

+DMS-Fold weights can be downloaded from https://huggingface.co/drake463/DMS-Fold/tree/main

 ## Running DMS-Fold